Heaven and earth will pass away, but my words will not pass away. Lk 21, 29-33read more

 Farmers of Hope International Faithful Association celebrates 20 years this Sunday, 17; charisma attracts young people willing to live and preach hope

-Second Father Hans, it is through the members of the Family of Hope that young people recovering on the Farm of Hope find an environment where they can make a new life choice, where they can rediscover their origin and discover that they were born to love.
+Second Frei Hans, it is through the members of the Family of Hope that young people recovering at Fazenda da Esperança find an environment where they can make a new life choice, where they can rediscover their origin and discover that they were born to love.
 “Here you can learn to love.
 They live a year together, we teach, practice the Gospel, love, forgiveness.
-How many and how many can forgive those who have done them harm and can start their lives again.
-This is very important for everyone, their families and society, ”he said.
+How many and how many are able to forgive those who have wronged them and are able to start their lives over.
+This is extremely important for each one, their families and for society ”, he highlighted.

 Source: By Julia Beck - New Song

 Credit: Family of Hope Members during 2016 event / Photo: Wesley Almeida - New Song Archive